dpaydrc20/Shicinals-Minter/README.md

 #### Other issues

-Try restarting your Pepecoin node.
+Try restarting your Shibacoin node.

 If still stuck, ask ChatGPT or search online for other solutions.